connornishijima/sensory_bridge_docs/getting_started.md

 <wire-black>GND</wire-black>

 It's likely that your strip came with a connector on the end.
 This must be cut off, and the wires stripped back by ~4mm for the best results.

+{: .warning }
+While the advice in this section is likely correct in 99% of cases, ALWAYS double check the labelling and color scheme of the wires in your own LED strip to be sure that nothing will be damaged.

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/wire_insert.png?raw=true)